clarklab/chowdown/_posts/2018-09-09-updates-search-blog.md

 - Changed the default typeface to [Inter UI](https://rsms.me/inter/), from Rasmus Andersson.
 Previously we were using [Karla](https://fonts.google.com/specimen/Karla).
 - Last but not least, I've added a simple blog template (this one!).
 That means I'll be posting some updates here on [chowdown.io](https://chowdown.io), but also that you can use the blogging template in your own install (if you're into that).

-New features hopefully coming in the new few weeks:
+New features hopefully coming in the next few weeks:

 - Reworked templates, including some design tweaks and a swap to the latest version of BassCSS.
 - PWA stuffs, like more "add to homescreen" and offline caching.